WICG/bundle-preloading/glossary.md

 # Glossary & references

-This page gives working definitions for terms involved in bundle preloading and links to definitions for other relevant web terms which are already well-defined.
+This page gives working definitions for terms involved in bundle preloading and links to definitions for other relevant Web terms which are already well-defined.

 🚧 This glossary is a work in progress.
 If you encounter a confusing term in this proposal, let us know and we'll add an entry! 🚧